onehotencoder/Udacity-ML-Nanodegree/Capstone/README.md

 7. lightgbm

 ### Instructions
-There is a single jupyter notebook which contains all the detialed code along with Data exploration and EDA
+There is a single jupyter notebook which contains all the detailed code along with Data exploration and EDA